multiversx/mx-docs/docs/developers/transactions/tx-payment.md

 ## No payments

-When no payments are added, the `Payment` fields remains of type `()`.
+When no payments are added, the `Payment` fields remain of type `()`.
 This makes sense when dealing with contract or built-in function calls that don't involve payment.

 ```rust title=contract.rs
     self.tx() // tx with sc environment